starknet-edu/starknetbook/primer/README.md

 - Miners expend energy as they attempt to get the nonce
 - Full trustless verification requires EACH node to replicate the canonical state:
-  - hash the merkle tree of transactions
+  - hash the Merkle tree of transactions
   - hash the block header

 Full Node Size: ~405GB